amd/ryzen-ai-documentation/docs/getstartex.rst

 To successfully run the model on the NPU, run the following setup steps:

-- Ensure that the ``XLNX_VART_FIRMWARE`` environment variable is correctly pointing to the :file:`1x4.xclbin` file located in the ``voe-4.0-win_amd64`` folder of the Ryzen AI software installation package.
-If you installed the Ryzen AI software using automatic installer, this variable is already correctly set.
-However, if you did the installation manually, you must set the variable as follows:
+- Make sure the environment variable XLNX_VART_FIRMWARE is set to the correct *.xclbin from the VOE package.
+Refer to :doc:`installation instructions <inst>` on how to do this correctly.

+- Copy the ``vaip_config.json`` runtime configuration file from the Vitis AI Execution Provider package to the current directory.
+The ``vaip_config.json`` is used by the source file ``predict.py`` to configure the Vitis AI Execution Provider.

 .. code-block:: bash

-   set XLNX_VART_FIRMWARE=path\to\RyzenAI\installation\files\ryzen-ai-sw-<version>\voe-4.0-win_amd64\1x4.xclbin

-- Copy the :file:`vaip_config.json` runtime configuration file from the ``voe-4.0-win_amd64`` folder of the Ryzen AI software installation package to the current directory.
-The :file:`vaip_config.json` is used by the :file:`predict.py` script to configure the Vitis AI Execution Provider.

-The following section of the :file:`predict.py` script shows how ONNX Runtime is configured to deploy the model on the Ryzen AI NPU:
+   xcopy %RYZEN_AI_INSTALLATION_PATH%\voe-4.0-win_amd64\vaip_config.json .

 .. code-block::